 Because of the independent nature of online courses, students in the online learning environment often experience a sense of isolation.
 This sense can be even more pronounced for students from historically disadvantaged groups.
 Wake Tech’s award-winning First in the World grant project, COMPASS (Constructing an Online Model to Promote At-Risk Student Success), was designed to increase retention and success rates of students in online courses by leveraging technology and intentional outreach strategies to improve academic outcomes.
 The four-year research study showed promising results, particularly for students of color.

-The online courses included in the project—General Psychology, Intro to Business, and Intro to Computers—were selected because they were high-enrollment courses with lower than average student success rates and large achievement gaps between demographic groups.
-As gateway courses, they often served as gatekeepers to student success and academic progression.
+The online courses included in the project – General Psychology, Intro to Business and Intro to Computers – were selected because they are high-enrollment courses with lower-than-average student success rates and large achievement gaps between demographic groups.
+As gateway courses, they often serve as gatekeepers to student success and academic progression.
 Unsatisfactory student performance can prolong or derail the acquisition of credentials and increase educational costs to students.
 COMPASS sought to address this.

 To support unbiased and quality research results, Wake Tech collaborated with a third-party evaluation team at the University of North Carolina at Greensboro.
 The study was designed to meet What Works Clearinghouse standards without reservations.

 The goal of Project COMPASS was to improve the success of high-need students in high-demand online courses through a redesign to increase teaching, social and cognitive presence.
 COMPASS focused on two objectives: promoting active and engaged learning in online gateway courses through the integration of low-cost tools that promote online presence and systematically improving faculty instructional designs and strategies used in online courses.

 COMPASS protocols were developed under the Community of Inquiry framework, seeking to improve three principle elements of the online educational experience: teaching presence, social presence and cognitive presence.